A story 4000 years old

 The accumulation of sand has occurred in a discontinuous manner over time, in 5 phases during the last 4000 years.

-Periods characterized by cold, dry and windy climates resulted in the displacement and accumulation of sand.
+Periods characterized by cold, dry and windy weather caused sand to move and accumulate.
 They alternated with warmer and humid periods, favorable to the development of vegetation.

 The remains of vegetation are visible from the beach at the top of the dune, in the form of blackish lines running on the western side of the dune.

 We are talking about paleosols.
 It is in fact organic matter (tree trunks, pine cones…) fossilized, compressed by the sand.
 One can find archaeological remains there.

 -4000 years old fossilized pine cone